-With the new national strategy for suicide prevention in England now published, the NSPA’s 10th annual conference will mark just over 10 years since the alliance was formed.
-We have been in a space of reflection, thinking about what’s changed in suicide prevention and what we’ve learnt over the past decade.
-We’ve been taking time to speak with members and the wider sector to understand how the strategy has landed and what is needed in suicide prevention in these challenging times.
-We invite all those committed to playing their part to reduce suicides, from across the public, private and voluntary sectors, to join us at The Kia Oval as we set out our vision for the NSPA and implementation of the strategy.
+The NSPA’s 10th annual conference took place on 31st January 2024 and marked just over 10 years since the alliance was formed.
+We invited all those committed to playing their part to reduce suicides, from across the public, private and voluntary sectors, to join us at The Kia Oval as we set out our vision for the NSPA and implementation of the government’s new suicide prevention strategy.

 Bringing the suicide prevention community together to save lives

 The event brought over 300 individuals and organisations with a professional and personal interest in suicide prevention together, to share the latest knowledge and information, explore opportunities for collaboration, engage with people who have lived experience of suicide, and hear first-hand what the government is going to do on this issue.

 The full agenda can be found here and details of the presentations are below.